 Dr. Whitten has an extensive management history which began with his first managerial promotion in 1987 as the technical manager of a software development group at Intergraph Corporation.
 Since that time Dr. Whitten has managed development, support, and training professionals.
 His most recent management role outside of Complete Wellness was serving as the chief clinical administrative officer of the Correctional Mental Health Center for the Maryland Department of Public Safety and Correctional Services.

 Dr. Whitten began his mental health career performing psychological consultations in the Emergency Room for inpatient psychiatry.
 From there, Dr. Whitten went on to work for a large group practice performing psychological evaluations on children and adults for cases in the Department of Social Services and as referrals from other mental health professionals.
 He spent a year on the army base at Redstone Arsenal in Huntsville, Alabama, conducting psychotherapy for soldiers returning from Iraq and Afghanistan and their families.
 Dr. Whitten furthered his mental health career by working for the Division of Corrections of the Maryland Department of Public Safety and Correctional Services.
 Eventually, he served as the chief clinical administrator of the Maryland state mental health inpatient prison.
-Today Dr. Whitten is the principal partner of Complete Wellness, Inc. and serves as a Faculty Associate for Johns Hopkins University in the Clinical Mental Health Counseling graduate program.
+Today Dr. Whitten is the owner and CEO of Complete Wellness, Inc. and serves as a Faculty Associate for Johns Hopkins University in the Clinical Mental Health Counseling graduate program.